-Volumetric data can describe 3D scenes containing various objects of complex shape, which could be semi-transparent and arranged in complex layouts.
+various objects of complex shape, which could be semi-transparent and arranged in complex layouts.
 This can lead to conflicting depth information and can make it difficult for observers to understand the detailed layout of the objects in the scene.
-Several attempts have been made to aid in the understanding of depth in images produced by direct volume rendering (DVR), including the analysis of semi-transparency [5, 35] as well as the use of stereoscopic displays [7, 12, 16].
+Several attempts have been made to aid in the understanding of depth in images produced by direct volume rendering (DVR), including the analysis of semitransparency [1, 2] as well as the use of stereoscopic displays [3-5].

-The reconstruction filters are functions used by the standard DVR algorithms to interpolate between the nodes of a 3D grid of volumetric data.
-Reconstruction filters have been widely studied in their use for 2D image re-sampling [20] and volume rendering [6, 9, 19, 21, 28].
-There is a wide range of proposed reconstruction filters and the type and severity of the various types of visual artefacts they introduce into the produced images is fairly well-understood.
-Artefacts such as aliasing and blurring can degrade the perception of depth and thus, the choice of reconstruction filter that introduces the artefacts was shown to have an effect on the results of path-searching tasks when used with stereoscopic DVR [28].
+Reconstruction filters are functions used by standard DVR algorithms to interpolate between the nodes of a 3D grid of volumetric data.
+Reconstruction filters have been widely studied in their use for 2D image re-sampling [6] and volume rendering [7-11].
+There is a wide range of proposed reconstruction filters and the type and severity of the various types of visual artefacts they introduce into the produced images are fairly well-understood.
+Artefacts such as aliasing and blurring can degrade the perception of depth and thus, choosing a reconstruction filter that introduces artefacts was shown to have an effect on the results of pathsearching tasks when used with stereoscopic DVR [11].
 However, it is less clear how observers perceive these artefacts and how they may affect subjective measures of the quality of a stereoscopically viewed DVR rendered scene.

-This paper presents an experimental study of four quality measures related to stereoscopic volume rendering: depth quality, depth layout, minimal jaggyness and sharpness.
-We tested five reconstruction filters on four different data sets, three of which are natural data sets and one is computer generated.
-We then analysed the results looking for relationships between the quality measure scores gathered from the participants on the one hand and the smoothing and post-aliasing of the filters and the shape compactness of the images on the other.
+This paper presents an experimental study of four quality measures related to stereoscopic volume rendering: depth quality, depth layout, lack of jaggyness, and sharpness.
+We tested five reconstruction filters on four different datasets, three of which were natural datasets and one was computer generated.
+We then analysed the results looking for relationships between the quality measure scores gathered from the participants on one hand and the smoothing and post-aliasing of the filters and the shape compactness of the images on the other.